aleph2c/miros/docs/_sources/zero_to_one.rst.txt

    <div class="story">

    <p>
    Let's put our little universe into a small multiverse.
-Each universe will have it's own heaven and underworld, gods, people and explorer spirit, but its terraced architecture of pubs, can be shared across all connected universes.
+Each universe will have it's own heaven and underworld, gods and explorer spirit, but its terraced architecture of pubs, and people (bartenders, greeters) can be shared across all connected universes.
    </p>

    <p>